alttch/eva3/doc/framework-development.rst

 * Else, if the state frame contains "set_time" field - use the state with the max "set_time" (not recommended as the primary method, as time on different nodes may go backwards).
-If the client has the stored stat with newer "ieid"
-  - drop the incoming (or use it as the archived data).
+If the client has the stored stat with newer "set_time" - drop the incoming (or use it as the archived data).

 * If none of the above conditions are met - accept the incoming state.